dejongbaba/Techfrontio-backend/RENDER_DEPLOYMENT_GUIDE.md

 4. **Port Configuration**:
    - Render expects your app to listen on the port specified by `PORT` environment variable
    - The app should bind to `0.0.0.0:$PORT` not `localhost`

+5. **Docker Configuration**:
+   - Verify .NET SDK and EF tools are properly installed in the container
+   - Check startup.sh permissions - the script should be executable
+   - Project file issues: Ensure `Course management.csproj` and source folders are copied to the container
+   - Migration conflicts: If you have local migrations that conflict, consider clearing the Migrations folder before deployment

 ### Common Render PostgreSQL URL Format:
 ```